Jets vs. Predators Prediction & Picks - November 26

 Jets Splits and Trends

-- Winnipeg has seven points (3-1-1) in the five games it has played that were decided by one goal.
+- Winnipeg has earned seven points (3-1-1) in its five games decided by one goal.

-- In the one game this season the Jets scored just one goal, they lost.
+- This season the Jets registered just one goal in one game and they lost that matchup.

-- Winnipeg finished 0-2-1 in the three games this season when it scored exactly two goals (registering one point).
+- Winnipeg has one point (0-2-1) in three games this season when it has scored a pair of goals.

-- The Jets are 12-2-1 in the 15 games when they have scored three or more goals (to register 25 points).
+- The Jets have scored three or more goals in 15 games, earning 25 points from those contests.

-- In the six games when Winnipeg has recorded a single power-play goal, it went 4-2-0 to register eight points.
+- This season, Winnipeg has recorded a lone power-play goal in six games and registered eight points with a record of 4-2-0.

-- The Jets have been outshot by opponents seven times, and went 6-1-0 (12 points).
+- The Jets have been outshot by opponents in seven games, going 6-1-0 to record 12 points.

 Team Stats Comparison